Nursing Faculty and Staff

 - Reviewer for the AAOHN Continuing Education Contact Hours

-- Secretary and Board Member of the Southwest Chapter of the American Association of Occupational Health Nurses (AAOHN)
+- President and Board Member of the Southwest Chapter of the American Association of Occupational Health Nurses (AAOHN)

 - Reviewer for Policy and Politics in Nursing and Health Care, 6th Edition, Mason, D., Leavitt, J., Chaffee, M. (2012).
 ISBN: 978-1-4377-1416-6

 - Class President, UPMC Shadyside School of Nursing

 - Rittle, C. and Kim, D. (2016).
 Updates in Adult Immunizations.
 AAOHN Webinar.
 August 10

 - Rittle, C. (2016).
 Project Management How To's for the OHN.
 AAOHN Webinar.
 July 27.